 - Change impact analysis and organizational risk assessment

 - Stakeholder and executive alignment

 These are just the high-level categories of items that need to be addressed as part of an effective organizational change management plan.
 There is a great deal of detail and pragmatic activities that goes into each of these work areas.
-Learn more by attending our upcoming ERP Boot Camp.
+Learn more by viewing our recent webinar presentation that discusses the six organizational change management work streams in the video below, or learn more detail about organizational change methods and tools by attending our upcoming ERP Boot Camp.